ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Reviewer Selection

 The who reviews whom question has no easy answer.
-Many companies simply have the manager do the review, and that s it.
-While the manager s feedback is valuable, it can also leave too much room for bias and neglect the equally important perspective of peers and direct reports.
+Many companies simply have the manager do the review, and that's it.
+While the manager's feedback is valuable, it can also leave too much room for bias and neglect the equally important perspective of peers and direct reports.
 The easiest (though slightly more costly) way to run a fair and comprehensive process is to have every employee receive multiple reviews that include these other perspectives, often called a 360 review.

 Here I recommend using the straw man technique (see the Team-Based Decisioning Models section of Mini Management Frameworks, page 33): Each manager should create a list of direct reports and peers who have enough exposure to that team member to write a valuable review, then have a conversation with the employee and get feedback before finalizing the list.
 Managers should also keep track of how many reviews each employee is being asked to complete to keep the requests manageable.